 - To find clinical trials specific to the diagnosis, talk with the doctor or search online clinical trial databases now.

-- Visit the website of ASCO's Conquer Cancer Foundation to find out how to help support cancer research.
+- Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a separate website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
 Use the menu to choose a different section to read in this guide.